pierregm/scikits.timeseries-sandbox/scikits/timeseries/doc/source/examples/standard.rst

 ``position`` is used to determine the placement of values in the resulting series.
 The value of the argument is either ``'START'`` or ``'END'`` (``'END'`` by default).
 This will yield a series with a lot of masked values.
 To fill in these masked values, see the section `Interpolating Masked Values <interpolating>`_ below.

 .. warning::
    Be careful not to confuse the two methods :meth:`asfreq` and :meth:`convert`.

    * :meth:`~tseries.TimeSeries.asfreq` simply takes every date
-     in the :attr:~tseries.TimeSeries.`dates` attribute of the
+     in the :attr:`~tseries.TimeSeries.dates` attribute of the
      :class:`~tseries.TimeSeries` instance and changes it to the specified frequency, so the resulting series will have the same shape as the original series.
-   * :meth:`TimeSeries.convert` is a more complicated function that takes a series with no missing or duplicated dates and creates a series at the new frequency with no missing or duplicated dates and intelligently places the data from the original series into appropriate points in the new series.
+   * :meth:`~tseries.TimeSeries.convert` is a more complicated function that takes a series with no missing nor duplicated dates and creates a series at the new frequency with no missing nor duplicated dates and intelligently places the data from the original series into appropriate points in the new series.

 .. _interpolating: